NHSDigital/Galleri-Invitations/README.md

 # Repository Template

-This is a repo containing the code for the Galleri Invitations Algorithm.
+This is a repo containing the code for the Galleri Invitations Algorithm

 ## Table of Contents